jennguyen1/nhuyhoa/_posts/2016-03-15-Program-Python-Basics.md

 d.key()
 d.values()
 d.items() # returns (key, value tuples)
-d.setdefault('KEY', default_value) # returns default if key not present
+d.get(key, default) # gets key, returns default if key not available d.setdefault('KEY', default_value) # gets key, sets key to default if key not available
 {% endhighlight %}

 If both keys and values are unique, key/value pairs can be inverted using list comprehensions